Skip to main content

 Twelve Days of Selling "Day 3"

-My first appointment of the day was with an existing account that had placed a $50k order with me last month.
-Just as I arrived our company delivery truck was already there and the process of de-installation of the older units had begun.
+My first appointment of the day was with an existing account that had placed a $50K order with me last month.
+As I arrived, our company delivery truck was already on-site, and the de-installation of their older units was underway.

-This time around I brought our "Guru of Content Management", and the reason for bringing that person is because I had embedded two licenses of NSI autostore with two of the MFP's.
-Plain and simple she was there to talk about workflow and I was there to listen and learn.
-Unbelievable at my advanced age, I'm still all about learning more!
+This time, I brought along our "Guru of Content Management."
+Why?
+Because I had embedded two licenses of NSI AutoStore with two of the MFPs.
+Plain and simple, she was there to discuss workflow, and I was there to listen and learn.
+Even at my advanced age, I’m still all about learning more!

-Our "Guru of Content Management" was awesome!!
-She was able paint a picture of the future with additional workflows and allowed our customer to think aloud about pain they had in other processes.
-By the time the appointment was finished they were ready to receive a SOW & PSA for at least one barcode NSI workflow and was ready to sign off on a small SOW to have NSI installed on the server.
-Kudos to our "Guru of Content".
+Our "Guru of Content Management" was incredible!
+She painted a vision of the future with additional workflows and encouraged the customer to discuss pain points in other processes.
+By the end of the meeting, the customer was ready to receive a Statement of Work (SOW) and Project Scope Agreement (PSA) for a barcode NSI workflow.
+They even signed off on a smaller SOW to install NSI on their server.
+Kudos to our "Guru of Content Management" for her stellar work!

-My next appointment brought me to an existing wide format customer.
-Since I've built up a decent war chest this month, I was able to "to rob Peter to pay Paul"and hammer out a new deal for a wide format and a copier.
-My client had to discuss with his partner over the weekend, but it seemed pretty obvious that I should be able to pick up the order on Monday!
+My next appointment was with an existing wide-format customer.
+With a strong month under my belt, I had the flexibility to “rob Peter to pay Paul” and worked out a new deal for a wide format and copier.
+My client needed to consult with his partner over the weekend, but it looks promising—I expect to pick up the order on Monday!

-Thus, while driving back to my home office, I received an email from an net new account and they were ready to order.
-No time to waste, I called and them and stated I would come right over with the document.
-The order was about $10k.
-But, while I was there my contact told me that their sister company also wants to buy from us and they are looking for a new wide format and copier also.
-I was asked to reach out to them on Monday.
+On the drive back to my home office, I received an email from a net-new account ready to place an order.
+No time to waste—I called them immediately and offered to deliver the paperwork in person.
+The result?
+A $10K order.
+While I was there, my contact mentioned that their sister company also wants to buy from us.
+They’re in the market for a new wide format and copier, and I was invited to reach out on Monday.

 -=Good Selling=-